 What to Expect From Treatment

 When you first enter a treatment program, you will need to be medically evaluated to determine the damages to the body from the substances used.
 No two patients are the same, but the first step in treatment is medically supervised detoxification from alcohol and any other substances used.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 Once the patient graduates from detox, they go through behavior modification therapy to learn how to live successfully without drugs or alcohol.
 The most successful treatment programs follow the proven 12-step program of Alcohol Anonymous as a basis for coming to terms with alcohol use disorder.
 Behavior modification involving group therapy led by licensed professionals provides both education and peer support for learning new behaviors to replace your addictive ones.
 Meditation, exercise, and nutrition are incorporated into these programs to teach those in recovery how to live a healthier lifestyle.

 Treatment does not end when one leaves a residential program.
 It is a continuous journey that relies on a regular schedule of interactions with others in recovery through meetings and relationships with sponsors and new peers.
 For many, sober living facilities and homes provide the appropriate environment that helps them avoid situations where they might be tempted to go back to their addictive behaviors.